 Another option is using Momondo for flight searches, and sometimes it’s a good idea to use both Google Flights and Momondo to compare.
 Google Flights works primarily with airlines and Momondo will include Online Travel Agencies (OTAs) in the search results.
 Like Google Flights, Momondo doesn’t sell airfare; it’s a search engine that looks across many OTAs and sends you to the OTA website for booking.
 Their search includes smaller, lesser-known agencies and it’s up to you if you want to take a chance on them.
 While I prefer to book directly with the airlines, you might want to use an OTA if the price is significantly different.
 Again, I prefer to use Google Flights and the airline websites for booking, but I want you to know about other options.

 Yes, it takes time.
 Yes, it can get complicated.
 That’s where DMR Travel can help.
-Subscribe to the Airfare Sale list, and I’ll send you fare sales when I find them and save you the time and effort of searching for flights.
+Give me shout, and I’ll save you the time and effort of searching for flights.

 Let’s fly, let’s fly away.